Together against RSV

 References

-- NHS.
-Guy's and St Thomas's Trust.
-Your child's respiratory virus infection and how we manage it.
-[Online] Available at: https://www.evelinalondon.nhs.uk/resources/patient-information/respiratory-virus-infection-control.pdf [Accessed November 2023]
+- NHS Guy’s and St Thomas’ NHS Foundation Trust.
+Your child’s respiratory virus infection and how we manage it.
+Available at: https://www.evelinalondon.nhs.uk/resources/patient-information/respiratory-virus-infection-control.pdf.
+Last Accessed: May 2026.

 - RAND Report.
 The impact of respiratory syncytial virus on the NHS, society and economy in the UK.
-[Online] Available at: https://www.rand.org/randeurope/research/projects/impact-of-respiratory-syncytial-virus.html [Accessed November 2023]
+Available at: https://www.rand.org/randeurope/research/projects/impact-of-respiratory-syncitial-virus.html.
+Last Accessed: May 2026.

 - UK Government.
-Guidance.
-Respiratory syncytial virus (RSV): symptoms, transmission, prevention, treatment.
-[Online] Available at: https://www.gov.uk/government/publications/respiratory-syncytial-virus-rsv-symptoms-transmission-prevention-treatment/ [Accessed November 2023]
+Respiratory syncytial virus (RSV): symptoms, transmission, prevention and treatment.
+Available at: https://www.gov.uk/government/publications/respiratory-syncytial-virus-rsv-symptoms-transmission-prevention-treatment.
+Last Accessed: May 2026.

 - Asthma + Lung UK.
-Signs of breathing problems in children.
 How to spot respiratory tract infections in children.
-[Online] Available at: https://www.asthmaandlung.org.uk/conditions/signs-breathing-problems-children/how-spot-respiratory-tract-infections-children [Accessed November 2023]
+Available at: https://www.asthmaandlung.org.uk/conditions/signs-breathing-problems-children/how-spot-respiratory-tract-infections-children.
+Last Accessed: May 2026